 “Little things console us because little things afflict us.” – Blaise Pascal, Pensées

-This is not to say that small subjects are necessarily less meaningful, in fact I think I find the opposite is true – the observation of being itself, sometimes more easily perceived in the very small, is a doorway to wonder; to see a world in a grain of sand, and a heaven in a wild flower, as Blake famously put it.
-But this is meaning on an ontological level, which any painting is potentially a vessel for, and any painting succeeding at naturalism will convey.
-In fact, when a painting is small, I actually think it makes sense to focus on this level of meaning.
+Small subjects are not less meaningful, in fact the opposite is true – the observation of being itself, sometimes more easily perceived in the very small, is significant; to see a world in a grain of sand, and a heaven in a wild flower, as Blake famously put it.
+In fact, when a painting is small, it makes sense to focus on this ontological level of meaning.

-Thankfully, once a year, the Lethbridge Gallery in Brisbane holds a small-scale art award called the Lethbridge 10000.
+The Lethbridge Gallery in Brisbane holds an annual small-scale art award called the Lethbridge 10000.
 This year my work Linen, lace and tape (click for a really big detailed view) has been selected for the finalist’s exhibition.
 It will show from 8th June to the 18th.
-This preview of the gallery walls bears out some of my thinking above – there is a lot of wonder in those small paintings.